-Why This is a compulsory unit of the GCSE and tackles the this? ways to measure development and how to raise countries development.
+This is a compulsory unit of the GCSE and tackles the ways to measure development and how to raise countries development.

 Why now?
-As many of the examples are based in for the students to grow their knowledge of the wide world and develop a more global perspective.
-Additionally this t opic contains a high level of abstract keyterms which students may have not come across before now?
+As many of the examples are based in different countries we have waited for the students to grow their knowledge of the wider world and develop a more global perspective.
+Additionally this topic contains a high level of abstract keyterms which stud ents may have not come across before.